 Hiking the Great Wall of China is probably on everyones bucket list.
 I know it was on mine and I’ve been blessed enough to have done it twice!

-Which Section of the Wall Should I Visit?
+Which Section of the Great Wall Should you Visit?

 With Mutianyu you get miles of restored wall without the crowds and also the unrestored part with hardly anyone around.
 This gives you the best of both worlds and is slightly less crowded, which is why we chose this section.

 The easiest way to get there would be to take a cab or an Uber.
 The Uber of China is called a DiDi.
 A DiDi is cheaper than a cab and organizing it through the app is easy and it doubles as a translator.
 We used this app frequently as we traveled around because we were able to communicate with our driver through the app eliminating the language barrier.

 The driver will drop you off at Mutianyu where the tour buses would.
 Plus since you’re using the app you don’t have to worry about the driver inflating the prices.
 Joe and I split a DiDi with another couple and it cost us 130 RMB per person round trip!

 Take public transportation to and from the wall.
 Starting from Dongzhimen Bus Station take the 916 express bus to the Huairou North Avenue Station.
 It takes about 60-70 minutes.
 Then transfer to bus line h23, h24, h35, or h36 to Mutianyu roundabout.

 Getting onto the Great Wall of China

 Depending on how good of shape you are in will depend on which ticket you buy because the hike up to the wall is pretty strenuous.
 We bought ‘the wall’ ticket because I’m that one friend who always says, “we can walk there!”
 It took about a half hour of straight uphill steps to get to the wall but it beat waiting in line for the cable car for two hours and I always enjoy a good sweat.

 Mutianyu Great Wall is one of the best preserved and best-know Great Wall sections.
 Compared to the popular Badaling section, Mutianyu is a bit steeper.